regularvanessaperson/Team-7-backend/readme.md

 This repo includes the models included in our app, the authentication our app uses, and the endpoints our app hits.

 # Link to Frontend Repo
+The frontend of our app can be found [here](https://github.com/SFX818/Team-7-frontend)

 # Link to Deployed API